integration code

 Author: Valerie Baker

-Before we jump into the technical difference between mobile and responsive sites: If you haven’t noticed, mobile devices have taken over.
-Back in May, Google & Search Engine Land reported that more searches are done on Mobile than any other platform.
+Before we delve into the technical differences between mobile optimized vs. responsive websites, let’s consider the fact that mobile devices have taken over.
+Back in May, Google & Search Engine Land reported that more searches are done on Mobile than on any other platform.
 But search isn’t the only place Mobile is dominating.
 According to The Mobile Playbook – a quick guide to mobile for CEOs created by Google, smartphone adoption rates have increased from 36% to 61% in the last 2 years.
 Take a look at some of these stats:

 • 94% of smartphone users search for location information